Muscatine's meaningful week ends without a loss

 With two matches against state-ranked opponents and four total this week, the Muscatine High School boys soccer team didn't want to let up on Saturday at the Muscatine Invitational.

-And the Class 3A No. 13 Muskies didn't, getting a pair of wins in the process.
+And the Muskies didn't, getting a pair of wins in the process.
+On Sunday, MHS moved up from No. 13 in the Class 3A rankings to No. 11.

 "This week was huge, two rivalry games that were pretty much essential (for us) to win," Muscatine sophomore Ty Cozad said.
 "We knew how important it was to come out 4-0 this week.
 We worked hard and got what we needed."